daviddekoning/ifc5-proposal/IFC5 proposal.md

 - data from two publishers is contradictory (e.g. two publishers are publishing conflicting values of a component or parameter)
 - the design doesn't work in real life (e.g. the classic task of architectural coordination)

 Statements about the above issues (e.g. an issue exists, or an issue has been resolved) can be made relative to specific **federations** of the data.
-See the *IFC5 Federation* document.
+See the *IFC5 Federation* section below.

 ## Impact on software products